Fsu0413/QtCompile/content/Miscellaneous/Notes for this repo.en.md

 weight: 1
 ---

+## Chinese / Multilingual Support

+This website was English only since when it was initially built, although the maintainer of this website (me, Fsu0413) is a Chinese native speaker from the PRC.
+Currently I am gradually adding Simplified Chinese support on this website.

+Recently this website has gained multilingual support thanks to the built-in multilingual support of [Hugo](https://gohugo.io/) and the recently switched [Relearn](https://mcshelby.github.io/hugo-theme-relearn/) theme.
+Current Chinese support is in the stage of writing texts.
+There is a bunch of things which are not finished.
+But the main contents are rewritten using Chinese, which shouldn't bother us for downloading binaries.

+If there are any constructive advices, feel free to [create issue on Github](https://github.com/Fsu0413/QtCompile/issues/new).

 ## Reproduciable building

 I use a set of scripts to do the build and packaging for [reproducible building](https://reproducible-builds.org/) Qt.